TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Experimental Results

 \subsection{Results}

-\textbf{Performances in Comparison to Baselines:} Firstly, we assess the effectiveness of TAP in comparison to the baselines outlined in Sec. \ref{exp:setup}, with results presented in Tables \ref{table:main-vilt-img} and \ref{table:main-flava-img} for image-related tasks and Table \ref{table:main-txt} for text-related tasks.
-Based off these tables, we firstly note the superiority of the proposed TAP methodology across a vast majority of the tasks evaluated, with the highest average accuracy and generation scores for image classification, image generation, and text generation tasks.
-We also note for tasks requiring greater intricate knowledge between modalities like VQA, the proposed TAP algorithm exhibits significant improvement in comparison to the baselines.
-For tasks where performance lags behind the baselines, the proposed TAP algorithm still retains high performance and remains close in performance with the highest performing baseline (e.g., 92.97 vs. 92.66 and 77.71 vs. 77.44 on AG News).
+\textbf{Performances in Comparison to Baselines:} Firstly, we assess the effectiveness of TAP in comparison to the baselines outlined in Sec. \ref{exp:setup}, with results presented in Table \ref{table:main-img-combined} for image-related tasks and Table \ref{table:main-txt} for text-related tasks.
+Results outlined in bold signify the highest performing method, with the second best underlined.
+Based off the results from Tables \ref{table:main-img-combined} and \ref{table:main-txt}, we firstly note the superiority of the proposed TAP methodology across a vast majority of the tasks evaluated, with the highest average accuracy and generation scores for image classification and text generation tasks on FLAVA, and with text generation for ViLT.
+For tasks where performance of TAP lags behind the baselines, TAP still retains high performance and almost always remains close with the best baseline (e.g., Caltech-256 on FLAVA with 0.3715 (FedDAT + Post-train) vs. 0.3899 (TAP), FMNIST on ViLT with 0.5976 (FedDAT + Post-train) vs. 0.5992 (TAP), or MMLU METEOR on ViLT with 40.78 (DisentAFL + Post-train) vs. 40.74 (TAP)), with it often being the next best option available (noted via underline).
+Moreover, we note that TAP \textit{\textbf{is most consistent algorithm in performance across all tasks,}} whereas some baselines seem to excel at specific tasks while suffering on others (e.g., image generation vs. classification on FLAVA with FedDAT or image generation vs. MMLU on ViLT with DisentAFL).
+An analysis of the statistical significance of the results can be found in Appendix~\ref{appendix:welch-t-test}.

-\textbf{Ablation on KD:} In this section, we explore the impact of utilizing knowledge distillation (KD) from \eqref{eq:kd-loss} in Tables \ref{table:kd-vilt-image}, \ref{table:kd-flava-image}, and \ref{table:kd-txt}.
-Firstly, we note that while KD under-performs no distillation taking place on image-generation tasks, the performance difference is minimal (e.g., 0.3940 vs. 0.3949 on Caltech-256 and 0.5466 vs. 0.5467 on FMNIST for ViLT).
-Moreover, this difference is made up for with performance gains across a vast majority of other tasks.
-In particular, we note that text generation tasks in Table \ref{table:kd-txt} benefit the most from this process, as seen in VQA, which exhibits significantly higher BS and METEOR scores ranging from roughly $18$ to $30$ points of improvement for FLAVA and approximately $7$ to $10$ points for ViLT.
-Overall, we see an average increase of $3.5$ to $9$ points on BS and $4$ to $14$ points on METEOR across all text-generation based datasets.

-\textbf{Additional Experiments:} Additional experimental results, ranging from further ablation studies on the margin hyperparameters, comparison of TAP against the baselines trained for $2P$ iterations, and the number of replacements over FL training can be found in Appendix \ref{appendix:additional-exp}.